slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Try not to become a man of success, rather become a man of value' -- Albert Einstein*

-> *'Society judges people by what they can do for others.
-But we judge ourselves by our thoughts.'*

 > *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

 However [fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.